ChrisEssery/group-project/Portfolio/UX_Design.md

    * Sally experiences anxiety, so she doesn't want to feel overwhelmed by the interface.
    * Sally's hearing isn't particularly good so if there is audio she wants it to be loud.

-Tailoring the design of the product to meet these needs would, therefore, be beneficial to sally's experience.
+As with Bob, tailoring the design of the product to meet Sally's needs will be beneficial to sally's experience and increase the likelihood that she will use the product.

 ## Stakeholder stories
 ___